Fourth Year Medical Student Visiting Electives

 Due to demand, for students enrolled in foreign medical schools, there are extremely selective criteria for clerkship rotations at Valley Children’s Healthcare.
 We are unable to accept applications or make clerkship placements for students already graduated from medical school.

 All applications from students in LCME-accredited medical schools and COCA-accredited osteopathic schools of medicine must be submitted through the AAMC Visiting Student Application Service (VSAS).
 Paper applications and email requests will not be accepted.

 Our independent, nonprofit network provides highly specialized medical and surgical services to treat conditions ranging from common to the most unusual and complex.
-We perform this extraordinary care across our network, including at our 358-bed main children’s hospital in Madera, California, three neonatal satellite locations and through partner hospitals, primary care centers and specialty care centers throughout our 45,000 square mile service area.
+We perform this extraordinary care across our network, including at our 330-bed main children’s hospital in Madera, three satellite neonatal units (28 beds) located across the Valley.
+In addition, the Valley Children’s Healthcare network includes specialty care centers, pediatric primary care practices, urgent care center and women’s health services.
 We offer extensive exposure to program leadership, including one-on-one meetings, mentoring, directed educational sessions and an interprofessional collaborative practice approach to training.

 Valley Children’s Hospital offers electives and subinternships to qualified fourth year medical students (see Eligibility Requirements).
 More detailed information about each elective is available through our elective catalog.

 Third year pediatric clerkships are reserved for UC San Francisco and UC Davis PRIME students.

 Students in good academic standing and currently registered in their senior year of an M.D. or D.O. program at a school accredited by the Liaison Committee on Medical Education or Education Department of the American Osteopathic Association are eligible to apply for a maximum of two months of elective rotations.
 The detailed Valley Children’s Healthcare program requirements are found on VSAS.